×

 • Ghee & Milk: Ayurvedic medicine claims that drinking hot milk with one or two spoons of ghee added at night will naturally ease constipation.
 The two readily available items, milk and ghee, provide effective Indian folk treatments for constipation.

-Bananas are a good source of fibre, which may help some people with constipation.
+Yes, bananas are a good source of fiber, which may help some people with constipation.

-Constipation happens when faeces are challenging to evacuate, and bowel movements become less often.
-The most frequent causes are dietary or routine changes, a lack of appropriate fibre intake, or both.
-You should contact your doctor if you experience significant pain, blood in your stools, or constipation that persists for more than three weeks.
+Constipation occurs when bowel movements become infrequent and stools are hard to pass, often due to dietary changes, low fiber intake, or lifestyle shifts.
+Consult a doctor if you experience severe pain, blood in your stools, or constipation lasting more than three weeks.

 Disclaimer: We recommend consulting a Doctor before taking any action based on the above shared information.